 I’m an actor, singer, dancer, and fine artist based in Brooklyn, New York.
 I was born and raised in Littleton, Massachusetts.
 Throughout my life, the arts have been a great source of comfort and joy to me; I started drawing as soon as I could pick up a pencil, and singing as soon as I could talk.
-Musical Theater was a refuge to me as I uncovered and investigated my queerness, and it allowed me to see myself how I wanted to see myself when I transitioned at age 14.
-The stage gave me a lens through which I could present myself as a man long before I ever had the opportunity to in the real world.
-As I have navigated the theatre industry as a trans man, it has become increasingly important to me to be loud and proud about my identity.

 Since graduating, I’ve had the incredible opportunity to work on The Last Bimbo of the Apocalypse off-Broadway, originating the role of Bookworm.
 This opportunity was hugely meaningful to me for a multitude of reasons, but I continue to find the most value in speaking with the queer and trans people who saw the show.

 I love collaborative theatrical environments: My favorite people to work with are people who want to work together to build a meaningful piece of art, and I find so much joy in an artistic breakthrough.
-I strive to provide representation to the trans community simply by being a part of the industry.
+I strive to provide representation to the trans community by being a part of the industry.

 When I’m not onstage, you can find me taking a bike ride around the city, spending money on treats, or hanging out with my sweet meatball of a dog, Molly.